itamarst/eliot/presentations/scientific-logging/presentation.md

 # Reproducability is necessary but insufficient

-* If I run your code and get different results I won't trust it
+* If I run your code and get different results I won’t trust it
 * But even with consistent results—
 * —opaque black-box results are hard to trust